Weijie Wang

 article

-Dr. Wang is an Assistant Professor at the Truman School of Government and Public Affairs.
+Dr. Wang is an Associate Professor at the Truman School of Government and Public Affairs.
 He earned PhD in Policy, Planning, and Development (public management track) from the University of Southern California in 2015.
-His research focuses on performance management and collaborative governance.
-His research on collaborative governance explores how to realize collaborative advantages.
+His research interests lie in performance management, interorganizational collaboration, and personnel management.
 Recently, his focus has been on employing quasi-experimental methods to investigate how performance signals affect managerial strategies, citizens, and employees' attitudes and behaviors.

 Dr. Wang has published his research in leading public administration and policy journals, such as the Journal of Public Administration Research and Theory, Journal of Policy Analysis and Management, Public Administration Review, and Public Management Review.
-He received the 2014 Staats Emerging Scholar Award from the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
+He received the Staats Emerging Scholar Award from the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) in 2014 and the Herbert Kaufman Best Paper Award from the Public Administration Section of the American Political Science Association in 2024.

 Selected Publications